microsoft/code-with-engineering-playbook/observability/readme.md

 ## Observability in Machine Learning

-Read on how Observability can be implemented in [Machine Learning](observability/ml-observability.md) engagements effectively during Model tuning, experimentation and production.
+Read on how Observability can be implemented in [Machine Learning](observability/ml-observability.md) engagements effectively during Model tuning, experimentation and deployment.

 ## Recommended Practices